CPenglab/SpaMM-Net/README.md

 # SpaMM-Net
-SpaMM-Net: spatially multimodal and multiscale network for representation learning from spatial multi-omics
+Spatially multimodal and multiscale network for representation learning from spatial multi-omics
 ## Installation
 1. Clone this repo.
 2. Copy the "spamm" and "datasets" folders into your project.